elf-alchemist/masterpack/README.md

 # Instructions

-To get started, extract the contents of `masterpack-v0.4.0-windows.zip`, onto any folder.
-Keeping in mind, that the internal `data.zip` file must be present and NOT extracted.
+To get started, extract the contents of the Masterpack zip file, onto any folder.

+After extracting, you will see:
+- The executable, `masterpack.exe`
+- The folder `source/`, with the empty file `delete_me.txt`
+- the folser `patches/`, containing optional patches to play on top of Masterpack, optional
+	- `masterpack_ml25amp.wad`, contains the MIDI music from the Master Levels MIDI Pack by Peter Lawrence

-In order to use this script you will need the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):
+In order to use this utility you will need the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):

 - Ultimate Doom, `DOOM.WAD`
 - TNT: Evilution, `TNT.WAD`